Ahmed-dev-code/agentQA-testing/readme.md

         return response.to_data()
 ```
-the script worked as expected (although this script is from the example, the query_data() method got stuck. had to use to_data() method), the video title, channel name, and comments were printed.
+the script worked as expected , the video title, channel name, and comments were printed.

 output :
 ```